M0dEx/quincy/README.md

 - authentication using a reliable bi-directional stream
 - data transfer using unreliable datagrams (lower latency and overhead)

-After a connection is established and the client is authenticated, a TUN interface is spawned using an IP address provided by the server.
+After a connection is established and the client is authenticated, a TUN interface is created using an IP address provided by the server.

-When all is set up, a connection task is spawned, which handles IO on the TUN interface and the QUIC connection, effectively relaying packets between them.
+When all is set up, a connection task is spawned, which handles IO on the TUN interface and the QUIC connection, relaying packets between them.

 The [`tokio`](https://github.com/tokio-rs/tokio) runtime is used to provide an efficient and scalable implementation.